What’s the process for calculating average total chiropractic costs?

-The chiropractic cost data are calculated using MHDO’s APCD commercial claims data from January 1, 2017 through December 31, 2017.
+The Median Payments for Chiropractic Services by County are calculated using MHDO’s APCD commercial claims data from April 1, 2019 – March 31, 2020.
 These estimates do not include claims for individuals enrolled in Medicaid (MaineCare) or Medicare or payments for the uninsured, and do not include what individuals without insurance pay.

 The Steps we Take to Find Procedure Costs

 To create the analytic set, we filter the data by data by taking out entries with missing or unclear information.
 At this time, we also remove claims from public payers like Medicare and Medicaid and for those 65 years old or older, as these are often paid for in-part by a public payer like Medicare.
 Including these claims would distort the average.

 Step 2: Find Claims Linked to a Test or Service

 Next, we use 13 different taxonomy codes from the National Provider Identifier (NPI) Registry to identify chiropractors practicing in Maine and identify the four most common CPT codes used exclusively by chiropractors:

 - Chiropractic treatment, 1+ non-spinal regions (98943)